Skyscanner/stylelint-config-skyscanner/README.md

 Use CSS modules to avoid conflicts between your selectors and any others on the page.
 CSS module supports comes with `backpack-react-scripts`.

 #### Universal
-Never use the universal selector (`*`).
+Avoid using top level universal selectors (`*`).
 You will most likely be sharing the page with other components, and it will cause interference.
-Rule: `selector-max-universal`

 #### Type
 Never use top level type selectors.
 You will most likely be sharing the page with other components, and it will cause interference.